-Here are 16 different capiz shell pendants & chandeliers to consider hanging in your home, above the dining table, bathtub, or stairwell.
+Here are 18 different capiz shell pendants & chandeliers from StyleCarrot Partners to consider hanging in your home, above the dining table, bathtub, or stairwell.
 I love the gray.
-And of course, I’d never turn down a piece designed by Verner Panton.
-Most of these capiz shell lamps are quite affordable, hailing from Horchow, West Elm, and similar stores.
+And of course, I’d never turn down a piece designed by Verner Panton, though most of these capiz shell lamps are quite affordable.

 Here are 32 beds to go along with yesterday’s collection of rooms with upholstered headboards.
 My favorites are the Serena & Lily silhouettes, though I also love the first DwellStudio and the Oly Ingrid in Raffia.
 The IKEA is quite ingenious; it’s actually not upholstered, but a fabric cover that slips over the metal frame.
 For a more modern look, the BluDot Nook looks cozy.